Experience the Birthplace of the Americas and Confront the Legacy of Slavery in Today’s Dominican Republic

-Educator Expedition of Language, Culture, History and Leadership
+Educator Expedition of Language, Culture, History and Collaborative Leadership

-In collaboration with UNIBE and numerous local partners, GYLI is offering a Teacher/Educator Expedition to the Dominican Republic in March, 2017.
+Are you ready for your own adventure and global learning immersion?
+GYLI will again be offering our Teacher/Educator Expedition to the Dominican Republic in July 2019.
 This program will allow educators to see, learn, serve, and participate, then make plans to bring the learning back to their classrooms and communities.

 Who Should Attend?

 Pre-service Teachers, k-12 teachers, and school administrators interested in 21st Century teaching and learning, global education, multi-culturalism, history, culture, language, and bringing the world to your classroom.
 We expect educators from a wide variety of schools: public, private, independent, charter schools, boarding and day schools.

 Saturday, July 20 to Saturday, July 27, 2019.

 Director of the Amistad Learning Center – Santo Domingo, DR

 Professor for Law and Human Rights UNIBE Santo Domingo, DR

 - How can we connect with our shared heritage and ancestry and use it as a tool in our teaching and learning?

 - What is the historical and emerging role of women and minorities (especially Haitians) in Dominican Society?